Zephyr RTOS Project meta-tool

 (Use pip3 uninstall west to uninstall it.)

 West lets you manage multiple Git repositories under a single directory using a single file, called the west manifest file, or manifest for short.
-The manifest file is named west.yml.
+By default the manifest file is named west.yml.
 You use west init to set up this directory, then west update to fetch and/or update the repositories named in the manifest.

 By default, west uses upstream Zephyr’s manifest file, but west doesn’t care if the manifest repository is a Zephyr tree or not.